 There must also be more photos of the armored M606s in the Philippines -- it's something to keep an eye open for.

-The U.S. Army documented an "Armor Adaptation Kit" in its manual for the Mitsubishi CJ3B-J4.
+The U.S. Army documented an "Armor Adaptation Kit" for the Mitsubishi CJ3B-J4.
 I haven't seen any photos of this kit being used in the field.

 A more sophisticated, locally-made armored windshield on a Mitsubishi CJ3B-J4C of the Army of the Republic of Vietnam, was photographed in Saigon on 13 September 1964 during the suppression of a coup d'etat by Lt.
 General Ngnyen Khanh.